juev/awesome-stars/README.md

 ## Others

+- [getting-a-gig](https://github.com/cassidoo/getting-a-gig) - Guide for getting a gig as a tech student.
 - [github-best-practices](https://github.com/tmcw/github-best-practices) - how to use this dang site!
 - [advent-of-haskell-dd](https://github.com/bolt12/advent-of-haskell-dd) - Day 9 of Advent of Haskell - Denotational Design
 - [upptime](https://github.com/upptime/upptime) - ⬆️ Uptime monitor and status page powered by GitHub Actions, Issues, and Pages